cdelaof26/pgitHash/README.md

 9db2348a1b4126ebcaacc8cf74197b70 | /Path/To/File3
 ... | ...

-Once you have one, you can re-run pgithash to get another .xlsx file (usually some time after).
+Once you have one, you can re-run pgitHash to get another .xlsx file (usually after some time).

-Database2 | b2
+Database2 | [ b2 ]
 --- | ---
 Hash | Path
 1c1c96fd2cf8330db0bfa936ce82f3b9 | /Path/To/File2